Common Data Format (CDF): A Standardized Format for Match-Data in Football (Soccer): Position Labels

 Position (`position`) and Position Group (`position\_group`) are both not mandatory under the CDF, but when provided positions and position groups should be taken from the diagram in \ref{fig:positions}.

 These position labels have been identified from existing position labels provided by multiple providers (STS, Heimspiel, Noisefeed, SkillCorner, Impect and StatsPerform), but they have been filtered and aggregated with the aim of solely providing a spatial assignment and with the explicit aim to not be player roles.

 The labels that include Attacking and Defending are simply to distinguish how players from the same team (on average) relate to one-another in relative terms, and are not to be confused with a role assignment.
 They distinguish between midfielders that occupy spaces more forward or more backwards then their team mates.
-This should inform the reader why there is are no labels to Full Back and Wing Back, Second Striker or False 9 or Box-to-Box Midfielder or Inverted Wingback etc.
+This should inform the reader why there is are no labels to Full Back, Wing Back, Inverted Wingback (Rightback \& Leftback), Second Striker or False 9 (Central Attacking Midfielder) or Box-to-Box Midfielder or etc.

-Any data provider is free to make additional custom labels that inform a players role, but by doing so they agree to also provide the `position` and `position\_group` labels following the CDF.
+We appreciate the distinction between positions and roles.
+We also understand that roles in particular can be fluid over the course of a match.
+Providers are welcome to define an extra optional field to denote a player's role.
+However, this must clearly be differentiated from the position groups defined in this appendix.